Cryoserv Side Effects

 Note: This document contains side effect information about dimethyl sulfoxide.
-Some of the dosage forms listed on this page may not apply to the brand name Cryoserv.
+Some dosage forms listed on this page may not apply to the brand name Cryoserv.

 Applies to dimethyl sulfoxide: intravesical solution.

 Along with its needed effects, dimethyl sulfoxide (the active ingredient contained in Cryoserv) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking dimethyl sulfoxide:

 - Nasal congestion